 The Brand Pyramid for Real Estate Branding

-To assist in understanding both features and benefits, we like to use a tool called the Brand Pyramid.
+To assist in understanding the emotional value of both features and benefits, we like to use a tool called the Brand Pyramid.

 Generally, the Brand Pyramid is known to connect product and brand attributes to the personal and social factors of a customer’s lifestyle.
 The traditional Brand Pyramid includes three categories: attributes or features, functional benefits and emotional benefits.

 However, in 2011, the Boston Consulting Group proposed the addition of a fourth dimension to the model.
-This fourth dimension was social benefit.
+This fourth dimension was social benefits.

 Altogether, the four dimensions of the Brand Pyramid are: